Prem-ium/Auto-StockTrader/README.md

 Automating orders for Firstrade Brokerage can be done using the`Firstrade_Automation.side` file & Selenium IDE Extension.

 Automating orders for Firstrade Brokerage can be done using the `Ally.side` file & Selenium IDE Extension.
 You will need to change the default orders on the settings for all accounts to be a small penny stock for default stock ticker to miminize risk, Market, & Quantity: 1.
+The Ally link to Site Settings is at https://live.invest.ally.com/settings

 1. Download the Selenium IDE Extension from your browser's extension store and open the `Vanguard_Automation.side` project file
 2. Log in to Vanguard, Firstrade, or Ally on your browser.